Nahum Het: Biography

 Nahum Het was born in Odessa in the Russian Empire (today in Ukraine).
 He attended heder and a gymnasium before attending Odessa University.
-In 1917, he joined Tzeiri Zion, and became deputy chairman of the All Russia Maccabi central committee.
+In 1917 he joined Tzeiri Zion, and became deputy chairman of the All Russia Maccabi central committee.
 He was a member of the Jewish self-defense organisation in Odessa.
-In 1919, he made aliyah to Palestine, and settled in Haifa the following year.
+In 1919 he emigrated to Palestine and settled in Haifa the following year.
 He later studied law at the Jerusalem Law School, and was certified as a lawyer.